 - Being able to measure from a larger container, like a glass jar, is much easier than opening several packets and then finding a creative way to store them.

 Tip: If buying yeast in bulk isn’t an option in your area, consider opening up the individual packets and pouring them into a glass jar.
-You’ll get the same benefits from measuring from bulk, without yeast spilling all over the fridge!
+You’ll get the same benefits as measuring from bulk, without yeast spilling all over the fridge!

 - Tinker with simple recipes and double the yeast – or even triple it!